 Kim brings more than 25 years of experience as a leader in both the business and social sectors.
 She has served as an advisor to a wide range of philanthropists, foundations, and nonprofit organizations on topics such as strategy, impact evaluation, board governance, and organizational effectiveness.
 Kim was executive director of the Henry R. Kravis Prize in Nonprofit Leadership for a decade, selecting and recognizing extraordinary leaders and organizations in the nonprofit sector.
 She also served as a visiting practitioner at the Stanford Center for Philanthropy and Civil Society (PACS).

 Kim is a frequent contributor to the Stanford Social Innovation Review and Forbes.
-She is an active member of YPO (Young Presidents’ Organization) and serves on the Advisory Council of Last Mile Health.
+She serves on the Steering Committee of the Coalition of Philanthropies for Global Nutrition, the world’s leading collaborative of philanthropic organizations working to end malnutrition around the world.
+She is also an active member of YPO (Young Presidents’ Organization) and serves on the Advisory Council of Last Mile Health.
 Previously, Kim was a management consultant at McKinsey & Company in its San Francisco and Los Angeles offices.
 She also served as a Farber Fellow at REDF (the Roberts Enterprise Development Fund), which promotes job creation by investing in social enterprises.

 A Harry S. Truman Scholar, Kim holds an M.B.A. from the Stanford Graduate School of Business, a master’s degree in economics for development from the University of Oxford, and a master’s degree in international relations from the London School of Economics.